What is Apistan?

 Apistan causes more Deformed Wing Virus

-A study carried out by Joachim de Miranda on Januray 2012.
+A study was carried out by Joachim de Miranda in Januray 2012.
 Mr de Mirandaa is bee ecologist at the Swedish University of Agriculture Sciences in Uppsala, Sweden.
 The study concluded that Apistan actually caused an increase in Deformed Wing Virus (DWV) in Bee colonies.

-You can read more about this issue Here “Apistan May Give Honeybee Virus an Advantage”
+You can read more about this issue Here “Pesticide May Give Honeybee Virus an Advantage”

 Causes Queen to weigh less and Drones die earlier

 Jennifer Berry wrote an article for the Bee Culture Journal in 2008 entitled “Pesticides, Bees And Wax”.